openppg/eppg-controller/README.md

 The open source web based config tool for updating certain settings over USB (without needing to flash firmware) can be found at https://config.openppg.com.

+## State Management Architecture

+The controller uses a queue-based architecture for handling state changes (like DISARMED -> ARMED) and providing feedback to the user through melodies and vibrations:

+### Components:

+1. **Event Handler (handleButtonEvent)**: Detects user actions and sends state change requests to the state manager task.

+2. **State Manager Task**: Processes state change requests, validates them, updates the system state while holding the stateMutex for the shortest possible time, and queues notification requests.

+3. **Notification Task**: Handles feedback requests from the State Manager Task, playing sounds and vibration patterns without blocking other critical tasks.

+### Queues:

+- **stateChangeRequestQueue**: Receives requests from button events to change the system state.
+- **notificationQueue**: Used by the State Manager Task to send feedback commands to the Notification Task.

+### Workflow Example: DISARMED -> ARMED

+1. User performs a long press on the button.
+2. The AceButton library detects this and calls `handleButtonEvent` with `kEventLongPressed`.
+3. `handleButtonEvent` sends an `ARM_DISARM_REQUEST` to the `stateChangeRequestQueue`.
+4. The State Manager Task receives the request and:
+   - Validates the preconditions (throttle not engaged, cooldown period passed)
+   - Acquires the stateMutex
+   - Updates the state to ARMED and performs minimal setup
+   - Releases the stateMutex
+   - Sends notification requests for melody and vibration feedback
+5. The Notification Task receives the requests and plays the appropriate melody and vibration pattern.

+This architecture ensures that critical operations aren't delayed by user feedback actions, making the system more responsive and robust.

 ## Help improve these docs